Secure Software Development Methodologies: A Multivocal Literature Review: Evaluation of the methodologies

 \subsection{Evaluation of the methodologies in academic research}

-One of the ways to assess whether a methodology brings benefits to an organization is via conducting case studies~\cite{391832}.
-In the studied literature we found that the most common way to evaluate the effectiveness of the proposed methodology is via case studies.
+One of the common approaches to assess the benefits of the methodology for an organization is through conducting case studies~\cite{391832}.
+In the reviewed literature, case studies were found to be the most prevalent method used to evaluate the effectiveness of proposed methodologies.

-The methodology by Apvrille and Pourzandi~\cite{apvrille2005secure} presented the methodology on the example of the instant messaging application.
-While the evaluation of the methodology is beyond the scope of the research, the authors believe that the methodology can improve the level the security of the software.
+The methodology by Apvrille and Pourzandi~\cite{apvrille2005secure} was presented using an instant messaging application as an example.
+Although the evaluation of the methodology was beyond the scope of their research, the authors believe that the methodology can enhance the security level of the software.

-The authors of SSDM methodology~\cite{sodiya2006towards} conduct a case study by implementing the SSDM methodology in an accounting system.
-During the 3 years of usage of the system, there were 129 security breaches.
-However, after the implementation of SSDM no security breaches have been found in one year of usage.
-The result of the case study shows a security improvement.
-We do not have information on whether the company used any other SSDM before the case study or not.
+The authors of the SSDM methodology~\cite{sodiya2006towards} conducted a case study by implementing it in an accounting system.
+During the system's 3 years usage, there were 129 security breaches.
+However, after implementing SSDM, no security breaches were found during one year of usage.
+The case study results demonstrate an improvement in security.
+However, it is unclear whether the company had previously employed any other SSDM before the case study.

-The authors of ISDF~\cite{alkussayer2010isdf} built an e-commerce system to illustrate the advantage of the methodology.
-The authors provide the example only for the requirement and design stages.
-Thus, there is a lack of activities to demonstrate the advantage of the methodology.
+The authors of ISDF~\cite{alkussayer2010isdf} built an e-commerce system to showcase the advantages of their methodology.
+However, the authors provided examples for the requirement and design stages, lacking demonstrations of the methodology's effectiveness in other activities.

-Chatterjee, Gupta, and De~\cite{chatterjee2013framework} demonstrate a case study of the web-based banking system with a focus on security design.
-As well as in ISDF~\cite{alkussayer2010isdf}, the authors involve only requirements and the design phase.
-Furthermore, the authors compare their methodology with the methodology by Apvrille and Pourzandi~\cite{apvrille2005secure} and AOD approach~\cite{georg2002using}, which proposes security aspects for the design stage.
-The results show that the methodology by Chatterjee, Gupta, and De proposes more suitable design decisions than other methodologies~\cite{apvrille2005secure,georg2002using}.
-However, this case study does not prove the effectiveness of the methodology.
+Chatterjee, Gupta, and De~\cite{chatterjee2013framework} conducted a case study on a web-based banking system, focusing on security design.
+Similar to ISDF~\cite{alkussayer2010isdf}, the authors only involved the requirements and the design phase.
+Additionally, the authors compared their methodology with the methodology by Apvrille and Pourzandi~\cite{apvrille2005secure} and the AOD approach~\cite{georg2002using}, which proposes security aspects for the design stage.
+The results indicate that the methodology by Chatterjee, Gupta, and De suggests more suitable design decisions than the other methodologies~\cite{apvrille2005secure,georg2002using}.
+However, this case study does not provide conclusive evidence of the effectiveness of the methodology.